marksherriff/uvacs-advising/transfer.md

 ## What if the course I want to transfer is not listed?

 If the course is not on the pre-approved list for your school, approval is required before you take the course.
-First email the following to your program director ([bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) or [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu)):
+First email the following to your program director ([bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) or [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu)):

 * Where you want to take the course from
 * Course Number / Title